Skip to Content

 Refugees flee persecution and conflict

-According to the UN Refugee Agency (UNHCR), there are currently almost 80 million people worldwide who have been forced to flee persecution and conflict.
-According to UNHCR, a significant proportion of the world's refugees, more than 45 million, are internally displaced persons.
-Many of the world's refugees fleeing conflict are accepted by their neighbouring countries.
-Only a fraction of refugees arrive in Europe and Finland.
+According to the UN Refugee Agency UNHCR, there were more than 120 million people in the world in May 2024 who had had to flee from persecution and conflict.
+According to the UNHCR, a significant proportion of the world’s refugees, more than 63 million, are internally displaced persons.
+Many of the world’s refugees fleeing conflict are hosted by their neighbouring countries, and only a fraction of refugees arrive in Europe and Finland.

-These quota refugees are arriving directly in their allocated municipalities in Finland.
+Quota refugees arrive directly in their hosting municipalities in Finland.

-An asylum seeker will be granted refugee status if they are granted asylum or subsidiary protection.
+An asylum seeker is granted refugee status if they are granted asylum or subsidiary protection.
 An asylum seeker can also obtain a residence permit in Finland on other grounds.
-Once the asylum seeker has received a residence permit, they can move to a municipality.
-The asylum seeker may have a designated placement, or they may find a municipality of residence independently or with the help of the reception centre.
+After an asylum seeker receives a residence permit, they can settle in a municipality either independently or through municipal placement with help from their reception centre.

 More information: